saurabhseth394/orm/README.md

   npm run migrate
   npx sequelize-cli db:seed:all
 ```
-Users table will created
+Users table will be create in postgres Admin.
-Default seeders imported few users into table.verify tables and users by refress pgAdmin
+Default seeders will importe few users into table.For verify tables and users by refresh pgAdmin

 #Completed ORM Setup